-- 47. The 'Taking Control for Good' report makes clear the expectation that initially the Enforcement Conduct Board (ECB) "will be funded by pro-rata contributions from all firms that employ certificated enforcement agents."
-The report goes on to recommend that as the ECB "brings under its remit other types of enforcement agents (such as High Court Enforcement Officers, County Court bailiffs, and Civilian enforcement officers), it will review and adapt its funding arrangements accordingly." - 48.
+46. The 'Taking Control for Good' report makes clear the expectation that initially the Enforcement Conduct Board (ECB) "will be funded by pro-rata contributions from all firms that employ certificated enforcement agents."
+The report goes on to recommend that as the ECB "brings under its remit other types of enforcement

+- agents (such as High Court Enforcement Officers, County Court bailiffs, and Civilian enforcement officers), it will review and adapt its funding arrangements accordingly." - 47.
 In September 2022, the ECB wrote to 31 of CIVEA corporate members to ask each one to contribute a share of the initial costs of setting up the ECB for the 18-month period ending 31 March 2023 which amounted to £626,000.
 Individual contributions were calculated based on declared turnover for the 12 months ending 31 December 2021.
 On this basis, individual contributions represented 0.34% of annual turnover.
-The largest companies made their payments in the Autumn of 2022 and the smaller ones were asked to make their contribution early in calendar year 2023. - 49.
-The total costs incurred so far in the set up of the ECB are projected to have been approximately £447,000 by the end of March 2023.
+The largest companies made their payments in the Autumn of 2022 and the smaller ones were asked to make their contribution early in calendar year 2023. - 48.
+The total costs incurred so far in the set up of the ECB were approximately £447,000 at the end of March 2023.
 This covers a period of 19 months from September 2021 to March 2023.
-The ECB therefore currently has approximately £179,000 of its initial funding remaining (plus £176,000 from a loan from CIVEA that is due to be repaid by March 2024), which has been factored into the budget set out below.
+The ECB therefore had approximately £179,000 of its initial funding remaining (plus £176,000 from a loan from CIVEA that is due to be repaid by March 2024), which was factored into the budget set out below.